jonathan-fielding/criticaljs/CONTRIBUTING.md

 the oportunity to fix them you are also helping every site that uses the library.

 * Create an issue [directly on github](https://github.com/jonathan-fielding/criticaljs/issues/new)
+* If you see an issue and the ticket already exists, add a comment on the issue

 ## Contributing Code